 The Investigator(s) have authority and discretion to determine the scope of the investigation and to request potentially relevant information, documentation, other materials and interviews from individuals as the deem appropriate.
 The Investigator(s) have authority, at their discretion, to weigh evidence collected during the investigation, including the credibility of the parties and witnesses and the appropriateness, relevance and significance of information collected during the factfinding investigation.
 In matters that result in a live hearing, the Investigator(s) will make a recommendation regarding responsibility based on their investigation and utilizing the Preponderance of the Evidence standard.
 The hearing panel may consider the recommendation of the Investigator(s), but ultimately must make its own independent determination regarding responsibility based on the facts and evidence available and presented in the hearing as described below.
-In matters that do not result in a live hearing, the Investigator(s) will make estimated and evidence available and presented in the hearing on the basis of the Preponderance of the Evidence standard.
+In matters that do not result in a live hearing, the Investigator(s) will make determinations on the basis of the Preponderance of the Evidence standard.
 The following principles generally apply to the investigation process: